MagicMirrorOrg/MagicMirror-Documentation/configuration/autostart.md

 ### Starting PM2 on Boot

-To make sure PM2 can do it's job when (re)booting your operating system, it needs to be started on boot.
+To make sure PM2 can do its job when (re)booting your operating system, it needs to be started on boot.
 Luckily, PM2 has a handy helper for this.

 ```
 pm2 startup